Overview

 Glencar Waterfall drops 15 metres (about 50 ft) over moss‑covered rocks into a tranquil green pool framed by ferns and ancient trees.
 The waterfall sits on the western edge of Glencar Lake, roughly 11 km west of Manorhamilton in County Leitrim, and just a stone’s throw from the Sligo border.
 Its dramatic plunge and the surrounding woodland have made it a favourite stop for poets, photographers and families alike.
 The site is easily reachable by car – a 20‑minute drive from Sligo Town and a 30‑minute drive from the popular coastal villages of Rosses Point, Strandhill and Mullaghmore.

 The waterfall entered the literary canon when William Butler Yeats referenced the “wandering water” of Glencar in his 1889 poem The Stolen Child.
 Yeats’s fascination helped put the remote valley on the map for generations of visitors seeking the romantic, fairy‑tale atmosphere that the poet described.
-While the waterfall itself is not the largest in Ireland, its setting – a dark, intimate gorge with branches arching overhead – gives it a timeless quality that continues to inspire artists and walkers.
+The site also appears in local folklore and has inspired numerous painters and photographers who are drawn to the mist‑filled gorge and the play of light on the water.

 What to See & Do